Free tool repair / service request form

 A tool repair / service request form is a structured document used to report a faulty, damaged or malfunctioning tool and request its repair or servicing.
 It captures the tool details, a description of the fault, the urgency or priority, and tracks the repair through assessment, parts, cost and final outcome.
 It ensures that faulty tools are taken out of service, repaired properly and returned safely, with a full paper trail.

-Benefits of using a repair request form
+Benefits of using this tool repair / service request form

 - Safety: faulty tools are formally reported and taken out of service until repaired.